 Diversification has increased as the PIM is now reflecting the loss absorbing effect of a restriction placed on the Ecclesiastical Staff Retirement Benefit Fund (SRBF) assets recognised on the balance sheet.
 The restriction is calculated based on the surplus position of the fund, meaning that the balance sheet position will not move until losses are sufficiently large.
+As at December 2022 the restriction in significant owing to the strong surplus position of the fund.
 The market risk figures reflect risk on the full, unrestricted, asset values, such that this benefit is shown in the diversification line.

-Without the impact of the SRBF asset restriction, diversification has actually decreased, due to the increased dominance of market risk and reduced value of other risk types.
+Without the impact of the SRBF asset restriction, diversification has actually reduced largely as a result of the reduction in pension longevity risk which is assumed to be independent from other risks.

-Use of simplified calculations, Undertaking specific parameters and use of the option provided for in the third subparagraph of Article 51(2) of Directive 2009/138/EC
+E.2.5 Use of simplified calculations, Undertaking specific parameters and the use of the option provided for in the third subparagraph of Article 51(2) of Directive 2009/138/EC